ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_stvl.md

 ### 4. RVIZ

 With RViz open and `publish_voxel_map: true`, you can visualize the underlying data structure's 3D grid using the `{local, global}_costmap/voxel_grid` topics.

+!!! tip

-Note: It is recommended in RViz to set the `PointCloud2` Size to your voxel size and the style to `Boxes` with a neutral color for best visualization.
+    It is recommended in RViz to set the `PointCloud2` Size to your voxel size and the style to `Boxes` with a neutral color for best visualization.